-Labour Vertue Glorie (8 x 12 inches, approx. 68 pages) will be set in Monotype Garamond (several sizes) on a page slightly larger than Wither’s quarto.
-Like the books from which the leaves came, the type will be inked and printed by hand, with a handpress, on dampened paper (Arches Text wove and Golden Hind laid).
-A number of decorative initial letters taken from A Collection will be incorporated to the setting, along with various patterns made up from the single printer's flower used in that book.
-In Series 1 and 2 Copies, the initial letters will be illuminated by hand in gold and bronze (a total of nine per copy).
+Labour Vertue Glorie (8 x 12 inches, approx. 68 pages) is set in Monotype Garamond (several sizes) on a page slightly larger than Wither’s quarto.
+Like the books from which the leaves came, the type was inked and printed by hand, with a handpress, on dampened paper (Arches Text wove and Golden Hind laid).
+A number of decorative initial letters taken from A Collection are incorporated to the setting, along with various patterns made up from the single printer's flower used in that book.
+In Series 1 and 2 Copies, the initial letters were illuminated by hand in bronze (a total of nine per copy).
 Elaborate flourishes from the engraved calligraphic mottoes on de Passe’s plates (sadly cut away for Wither’s book) adorn the top of chapter openings.

 SERIES 1: Copies 1‒16 with leaves containing the same emblems from Rollenhagen and Wither (i.e. two Rollenhagen leaves bookending a Wither leaf, presenting the same plate from each book side by side, as illustrated above), to allow for comparing the state and printing of the same plates.
-Also included will be a text leaf, from the preliminary notes and dedications in Wither’s book, as a frontis.
-These copies will be bound by Claudia Cohen: sewn on vellum slips, laced through a vellum spine and cased with Karli Frigge's marbled papers over boards.
+Also included is a text leaf, from the preliminary notes and dedications in Wither’s book, as a frontis.
+These copies were bound by Claudia Cohen: sewn on vellum slips, laced through a vellum spine and cased with Karli Frigge's marbled papers over boards.
 By advance subscription, copies could be extra-bound in vellum and leather, with a clamshell box and additional emblem leaf from Wither's book inserted opposite the colophon.
 Copies 1‒7 were bound thus.
 [OP]

 SERIES 2: Copies 17‒23 with a leaf from Rollenhagen paired with the same plate on a Wither leaf (recto or verso, as the case may be), bound in quarter vellum and Karli Frigge's marbled papers by Claudia Cohen.
+[OP]

 SERIES 3: Copies 24‒48 with a leaf from both Rollenhagen and Wither (different emblems).
 Cased in printed paper over boards, with a printed paper vellum spine, at the HM studio.